projectcapsule/capsule/docs/operator/use-cases/taint-services.md

 When Alice creates a service in a namespace, this will inherit the given label and/or annotation.

 # What’s next
-See how Bill, the cluster admin, can allow Alice to use specific labels or annotations.
-[Allow adding labels and annotations on namespaces](./namespace-labels-and-annotations.md).
+See how Bill, the cluster admin, can protect specific labels and annotations on Namespaces from modifications by Alice.
+[Denying specific user-defined labels or annotations on Namespaces](./namespace-labels-and-annotations.md).